nsnam/ns-3-dev-git/doc/tutorial/source/conceptual-overview.rst

 Now that you have used some of the |ns3| helpers you may want to have a look at some of the source code that implements that functionality.
 The most recent code can be browsed on our web server at the following link: https://gitlab.com/nsnam/ns-3-dev.git.
-There, you will see the Mercurial summary page for our |ns3| development tree.
+There, you will see the Git/GitLab summary page for our |ns3| development tree.

 At the top of the page, you will see a number of links,